Drama at King's

 - The Scholars’ Murder Mystery,

-- Classic drama in the form of Twelfth Night.
+- Classic drama in the form of The Great Gatsby

 Past productions have included:

-Charlotte's Webb; Twelfth Night; Alice in Wonderland; The Wizard of Oz; Guys and Dolls; The Great Gatsby; Much Ado About Nothing; An Inspector Calls; The Ice Palace; The Sound of Music; Metamorphosis; The Importance of Being Earnest.
+Charlotte's Webb; Twelfth Night; Alice in Wonderland; The Wizard of Oz; Guys and Dolls; Much Ado About Nothing; An Inspector Calls; The Ice Palace; The Sound of Music; Metamorphosis; The Importance of Being Earnest; Fantastic Mr Fox; The Lady in the Van; The Great Gatsby; Grease; and A Christmas Carol.

 Harriet achieved a First Class Honours in Drama and Performance at the University of Northumbria.
 She has a sound knowledge in theatrical make-up and is a great advocate of ‘physical theatre.'